-Allocated Funding: £96,790 Staff Lead Mrs S Barker / Mr P Shufflebotham / Mrs T Leese / SLT Actions Cost Monitoring & Evaluation Date of Review Impact Equipment Bank of learning equipment available for PP students to remove barriers to learning and ensure all disadvantaged students are ready to learn. £500 Rewards and behaviour data in lessons shows that students are ready to learn.
+Allocated Funding: £111,500 Staff Lead Mrs S Barker / Mr P Shufflebotham / Mrs T Leese / SLT

+Actions Cost Monitoring & Evaluation Date of Review Impact Equipment Bank of learning equipment available for PP students to remove barriers to learning and ensure all disadvantaged students are ready to learn.
+Included in resources budget below Rewards and behaviour data in lessons shows that students are ready to learn.
 Disadvantaged students have the correct equipment to allow access to the curriculum to promote progress, removing barriers to learning across the curriculum.
 All PP have access to equipment if needed.
 CHALLENGE NUMBERS ADDRESSED: 4, 5 Bespoke Revision Workshops Study support sessions are made available in departments, and bespoke 'how to revise effectively' sessions are provided to teach disadvantaged students and their families how to prepare effectively for internal and external examinations.
 PP Revision Skills Workshops to take place for all PP students before Internal Examinations through the Honours and Rising Stars Programmes.
 EEF Research shows that Small Group Tuition can add +4 months and extending school time can add +2 months onto a learner. £500 Progress and attainment is monitored in internal examination performance.
 Attendance records at sessions to be monitored.
 Parent voice and engagement as part of the Parental engagement strategy.
 Review through student voice and impact in data following holiday events.
 Disadvantaged students will be provided with an effective base for support with revision, and will also be taught how to revise effectively in bespoke revision and examination technique workshops.
 Some of these sessions will include families too as part of the Parental Engagement Strategy.
 Resources and equipment will also be provided for students.
-CHALLENGE NUMBERS ADDRESSED: 4, 5, 6

-Human Utopia Workshops A life-changing 3 day programme offered to all Y11 students to improve the mental health and wellbeing of all participants by empowering them to make positive changes in their life.
-Dates booked 13/09/23, 08/11/23 and 11/01/24.
-EEF Research shows that Metacognition Strategies can add +7 months onto a learner.
-From Recovery Premium Progress and attainment is monitored in internal examination performance.
-Attendance records at sessions to be monitored.
-Review through student voice and impact in data.
-Outcomes for disadvantaged students will further increase.
-CHALLENGE NUMBERS ADDRESSED: 1, 4, 5 'Positively You' Workshops Study skills sessions are offered to all Y8, 10 & 11 students to support students with resilience, aspiration and metacognitive strategies.
-Year 7 - Creative approaches to learning 20/10/23 Year 8 - Mind Mapping 24/01/24 Year 9 - Making informed decisions 13/03/24 Year 10 - Super Speedy Study Skills 24/01/24 Year 11 - Super Speedy Study Skills and Exam Busters 24/01/24 & 13/03/24 EEF Research shows that Metacognition Strategies can add +7 months onto a learner.
-From Recovery Premium Progress and attainment is monitored in internal examination performance.
-Attendance records at sessions to be monitored.
-Review through student voice and impact in data.
-Outcomes for disadvantaged students will further increase.
-CHALLENGE NUMBERS ADDRESSED: 1, 4, 5 National Enterprise Challenge Y7-9 3 days plus entry to national competition Ensuring quality of opportunity for all.
-February 2024 EEF Research shows that Metacognition Strategies can add +7 months onto a learner. £4950 cost - PP to fund £1000 contribution In 2022/23, the Y8 team this year came 2 nd and presented at the ICC to over 1000 people.
-Strong impact in ensuring quality of opportunity for all.
-Breakfast Provision for all students in line with the National Breakfast Programme Scheme The provision of a healthy breakfast bagel between 8.30-9am for all students upon entry to the school Dining Hall helps to supports those who are disadvantaged to ensure a positive start to the day and promote access to learning.
-This scheme has been extended for 2024.
+CHALLENGE NUMBERS ADDRESSED: 4, 5, 6 Breakfast Provision for all students in line with the National Breakfast Programme Scheme The provision of a healthy breakfast bagel between 8.30-9am for all students upon entry to the school Dining Hall helps to supports those who are disadvantaged to ensure a positive start to the day and promote access to learning.
+This scheme continues this year.
 EEF Research shows Extending the School Day can add +2 months onto learners, and that mentoring can have a positive impact on disadvantaged students in non-academic ways. £4,000 Data submitted to the National Breakfast Programme The aim of the support is to give pupils from disadvantaged backgrounds a healthy and nutritional start, preparing them for the school day.
 CHALLENGE NUMBERS ADDRESSED: 4, 5, 6 Provision of resources to disadvantaged students Provision of support and resources to meet individual needs of students.
-This may include ICT, learning resources/ uniform items and travel support. £1,500 Half termly reviews to discuss the progress and welfare of disadvantaged pupils in all year groups.
+This may include learning resources/ uniform items and travel support.
+There is a flowchart in place to ensure transparency with the pastoral team and fairness for students.
+EEF Research shows that school uniform does not have an academic impact on children, but it will ensure that PP £1,000 Half termly reviews to discuss the progress and welfare of disadvantaged pupils in all year groups.
+Review after each Data Point.
 The aim of the support is to give pupils from disadvantaged backgrounds support with learning resources, uniform and travel support that may be barriers to learning.
+PP students are offered bespoke support for resources such as uniform, equipment, travel and other educational needs through the pastoral flowchart system.